 (b) whether the method of entry is a “systems” entry, being either a systems 4-6 or a systems 8-20, depending on the number of numbers selected in each game,

-and must pay the amount calculated using the formula set out in Schedule 1.
+and must pay the amount calculated using the formula set out in Schedule 1 or 2A.

 (3) Where a subscriber selects between 4 and 20 numbers (other than 7 numbers) out of the numbers 1 to 45 in the game marked “1” on a playslip, up to 17 further games may be marked on that playslip by selecting the same number of numbers as were selected in the game marked “1”, but only up to an entry cost that does not, in aggregate, exceed $100 000.